 Since Travelers has a wide range of customers, this information is tailored to meet the needs of the particular customer (taking into account, for example, whether the customer is an individual or a business).
-The information we provide includes, among other things, the specific product and policy scope, terms and conditions, the suitability of products for the customer's needs, as well as other relevant information.
+The information we provide includes the specific product and policy scope, terms and conditions, and the suitability of the product for the customer's needs, as well as other relevant information.
 This information may also include industry- and exposure-related materials, risk management support and other general information about Travelers, our brand and/or our financial strength.

 We communicate with our existing and potential customers directly through our employees and indirectly through our agent and broker partners, who are instrumental in providing information and advisory assistance to both existing and potential policyholders.
-We also use other channels to communicate with our existing and potential customers, such as: (i) direct mailings, (ii) our website, www.travelers.com, (iii) social media, and (iv) advertising and promotional materials.
+We also use other channels to communicate with our existing and potential customers, such as: (1) direct mailings and email, (2) our website, www.travelers.com, (3) social media and (4) advertising and promotional materials.

-The following discussion summarizes how we communicate with our customers in each of our business segments: (i) Personal Insurance, (ii) Business Insurance, and (iii) Bond & Specialty Insurance.
+The following discussion summarizes how we communicate with our customers in each of our business segments: (1) Personal Insurance, (2) Business Insurance and (3) Bond & Specialty Insurance.
 In addition, we describe the communication approach of our Claim Services organization.